asazonov/MobileMiddleware/report.md

 ### WebSockets and WAMP

+WebSockets is a protocol for full-duplex (two-way) communication through TCP.
+Additionally, compared to regular HTTP requests, WebSockets have a low header overhead (2 bytes compared to kilobytes in HTTP).
+Two-way communication and low overhead (thus, decreased latency and bandwidth usage) are advantageous for a data streaming platform.

+WebSockets are supported by most of the modern desktop and mobile browsers (through Javascript APIs, without utilising any plugins), which makes it easy to use WebScokets-based communication in web-apps.
+Various libraries implement the WebSockets for other languages -- Python, Java, Go, etc.

 ### REST

-The system operates through a REST API, the registry offering various methods to clients (e.g. '/register_producer', '/request_brokers') which are called vias GET requests.
+The system operates through a REST API, the registry offering various methods to clients (e.g. '/register_producer', '/request_brokers') which are called via GET requests.

 ## Components
 ### Registry